Can I get financial help with driving lessons?

 To qualify for financial help with your driving lessons through Motability, you will need:

 • To be a Motability Scheme customer.
 If you receive the enhanced rate of the PIP mobility component, you can lease a vehicle through the Motability Scheme.
-To be eligible for the grant, you will need to either already be leasing a vehicle or due to receive one within four months.
+To be eligible for the grant, you will need to either already be leasing a vehicle or be due to receive one within four months.

 • Have your provisional licence.